 Hurler syndrome belongs to a group of diseases called mucopolysaccharidoses, or MPS.

 People with Hurler syndrome do not make an enzyme called lysosomal alpha-L-iduronidase.
 This enzyme helps break down long chains of sugar molecules called glycosaminoglycans .
 These molecules are found throughout the body, often in mucus and in fluid around the joints.

 Without the enzyme, glycosaminoglycans build up and damage organs, including the heart.
 Symptoms can range from mild to severe.

 Hurler syndrome is inherited, which means that your parents must pass the disease on to you.
 If both parents carry the defective gene related to this condition, each of their children has a 25% chance of developing the disease.

 Hurler syndrome is a type of mucopolysaccharidosis called MPS I. Hurler syndrome is the most severe type.
 It is categorized as MPS I H.

 The other subtypes of MPS I are:

 Symptoms of Hurler syndrome most often appear between ages 3 and 8.
 Infants with severe Hurler syndrome appear normal at birth.
 Facial symptoms may become more noticeable during the first 2 years of life.

-Enzyme replacement therapy adds a working form of the missing enzyme to the body.
+Enzyme replacement therapy for Hurler syndrome adds a working form of the missing enzyme to the body.
 The medication, called laronidase (Aldurazyme), is given through a vein (intravenously).
 Talk to your doctor for more information.